Section Image

 Historic houses downtown and nearby homes on quiet streets

-Homes outside of this district often have green lawns and lie on quiet, tree-lined residential roads.
+Homes outside of this district often have green lawns and sit on quiet, tree-lined residential roads.
 “There’s not a lot of new construction in Allentown, so there’s not a lot of inventory,” Comforte says.
 Here, Colonial Revivals, Cape Cods and ranch-style homes are common, typically costing between $310,000 and $805,000.
 These prices also depend on size, age and condition.

-Nearby outdoor spaces like Pete Sensi Park
+Walking to nearby outdoor spaces like Pete Sensi Park

 Allentown residents come together for annual events